AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

 #### Create an access control rule

-This action module `creates a new access control rule`.
+This action module creates a new access control rule.

 You specify a name for the calendar.

-The module returns the ID of the  `access control rule` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  access control rule and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.